jmorcar/ZenEventClassMapping/README.md

     # serviced service attach zenhub

 <b>    Upload the scripts to the zenhub container via scp command.
-For example:
+For example:</b>
 	# scp user@<IPhostServer>:/path/to/EditEventClassFromCsv.dmd /path/to/container/folder